casper-network/ceps/text/0001-adopt-cep-process.md

 [guide-level-explanation]: #guide-level-explanation

-Any CEP (short for "casper enhancement proposal") starts out with an idea.
-Some ideas are small enough to be exhaustively discussed in a short Slack conversation before making it into a pull request, there is no need to create a CEP for these.
-However, after some initial vetting, discussion should be moved into the CEP format using the following process:
+Any CEP starts out with an idea.
+Some ideas are small enough to be exhaustively discussed in a short Slack conversations before making it into a pull request, there is no need to create a CEP for these.
+However, more substantial ideas, innovations and changes are either substantial enough or warrant public pre-disclosure and participation, that discussion should be moved into the CEP format using the following process:

-1. Fork the CEP repo at [casperlabs/ceps](https://github.com/casperlabs/ceps).
+1. Fork the CEP repo at [casper-network/ceps](https://github.com/casper-network/ceps).
 2. Create a new branch for your CEP on your private repo, name it accordingly, e.g. `my-new-proposal`.
 3. Copy the `0000-template.md` from the root to `text/0000-my-new-proposal.md`.
 4. Edit the file, creating the first draft of the CEP.
-5. Once the proposal is ready to be discussed, create a pull request to the CEP repo at [casperlabs/ceps](https://github.com/casperlabs/ceps).
-This PR will have a number, which is the official CEP number.
+5. Once the proposal is ready to be discussed, create a pull request to the CEP repo at [casper-network/ceps](https://github.com/casper-network/ceps).
+6. You have two choices to number your CEP.
+Either: (a) The number of the PR you just made against the formal GitHub repository, or (b) a meaningful number that indicates alignment with a known concept outside of the Casper ecossytem; for example, you may call the Casper port of ERC-1155: CEP-1155.
+If naming a CEP after a known external concept, you have to reference the external concept as prior art in the CEP.
-6. Add one commit immediately that updates the file name and links inside the CEP with the assigned number.
+7. Add one commit immediately that updates the file name and links inside the CEP with the assigned number, when basing it on the PR number.
 Afterwards, add a "Rendered" link pointing to the branch-latest file via GitHub on your CEPs branch for easier reading (e.g. `https://github.com/yourgitusername/CEPs/blob/my-new-proposal/text/1234-my-new-proposal.md`)

+## How to amend a CEP

+CEPs may require amendment from time to time.
+When introducing materially new functionality, it is generally preferred to create a new CEP.
+For example, an extension to an existing token standard in most cases warrants its own CEP.
+However, when changes are either relatively minor or mostly corrective in nature, a previously adopted CEP may go through an amendment process.
+Similarly, for a CEP that caries a name that is tied to a known external concept, for example a hypothetical CEP-1155 as the Casper-equivalent of ERC-1155, it is appropriate to apply changes to the existing CEP.
+Amendment adheres to the following process:

+1. Fork the CEP repo at [casper-network/ceps](https://github.com/casper-network/ceps).
+2. Create a new branch for the CEP you're amending on your private repo, name it accordingly, e.g. `cep-1155-amendment`.
+3. Edit the file and make your amendments
+4. Once the proposal is ready to be discussed, create a pull request to the CEP repo at [casper-network/ceps](https://github.com/casper-network/ceps).

 ### Discussion and merging